jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 > but for developing them.
 When we take notes, we should ask: **"In what
 > context do I want to see this note again?"**

-A corollary to that statement is that notes can go anywhere you want.
-They just have to surface where you want them to.
+A corollary is that notes can go anywhere you want, they just have to surface where you want them to.
+This is a crucial shift in mindset.
+We need to be extremely purposeful with our note-taking.
+Write down things that matter, refine them, file them for resurfacing later.

 How do we do all these in Org-mode?
 This is where Org-roam comes in.